 Invite a friend or family member over with their dog for a walk with your dog.
 Introduce them slowly by walking with a slight distance between the dogs.
 This will allow the dogs to get acquainted with each other in a non-territorial environment.

-If both dogs seem relaxed then try off leash in a fenced in yard.
+If both dogs seem relaxed then try off-leash in a fenced-in yard.
 The key is to keep the interaction short then slowly add more time to the interactions.
-If this doesn’t work, look into local dog training class to help supplement what you are working on.
+If this doesn’t work, look into a local dog training class to help supplement what you are working on.
 Don’t give up!